Understanding Prey Animal Instincts, Guinea Pig Whispering and Cuddling Tips

 - very skittish piggies that are not used to being handled are likely to be very frightened.
 Start with having them underneath a towel on your lap or under pullover, where they can feel safe but can feel your breathing and your body warmth.
 Do not wear good clothing; there may be peeing accidents, especially once a piggy relaxes enough to fall asleep and loses control over its bladder.
 Take being “christened” as a badge of honour – a piggy that is falling asleep trusts you on a very basic level!
 Don’t pet it at first, only once it is becoming relaxed with the routine, which can take a while.

-- If possible cuddle new/wiggly or very skittish (even the seemingly docile ones!) piggies that are very likely freak out always while sitting in the middle of a sofa or - even better - on the floor, so they cannot injure themselves when blind jumping.
-For the same reason, please do not carry them back on your arm or lift them into the cage face forward with your hands.
-Rather use a pick up conveyance in order prevent blind jumping.
-The largest number of serious falling and jumping accidents happens on the way back to the cage.
+- If possible cuddle new/wiggly or very skittish (even the seemingly docile ones!) piggies that are very likely freak out always while sitting in the middle of a sofa or - even better - on the floor (if necessary in a puppy play pen to avoid wild chases), so they cannot injure themselves when blind jumping.

 - piggies have very individual “sweet spots”; under the chin and bottom lip, on the nose, behind the ears or just being stroked down the back.
 A few piggies also like their bellies tickled, whereas many piggies dislike having their bellies touched.
 They also may have a favourite spot like sitting on your shoulder or tucked under your chin.